ddd-ruby/attr_validator/README.md

 Do yourself a favor and start using PureValidator today, you will never look back!

 ## Usage
-Lets say you have the following class and you wan to validate objects of this class
+Let's say you have the following class and you want to validate its instances:

 ```ruby
 class Contact
   attr_accessor :first_name, :last_name, :position, :age, :type, :email, :color, :status, :stage, :description, :companies
 end
 ```

-To validate objects of the Contact class define a validator:
+To validate objects of the Contact class define following validator:

 ```ruby
 class ContactValidator
   include PureValidator::Validator